uncertaintyhub/chsimpy/README.md

 The jupyterlab GUI provides a file browser of the actual chsimpy directory.
 The example notebook files (`*.ipynb`) can be found in `examples/`.

 Of course, using the docker container is **not necessary**.
-If jupyter notebook and python modules are installed on the system (see root `/requirements.txt`), then just run `jupyter notebook` in the chsimpy directory to start the jupyter server and take the provided link.
+If jupyter notebook and python packages are installed on the system (see root `/requirements.txt`), then just run `jupyter notebook` in the chsimpy directory to start the jupyter server and take the provided link.

 ## Plots